Aussie Pre Decimal

 Reverse G: Similar to the reverse D but the P in PENNY points to a thin denticle and the Y points to a thick one.
 There are 81 of each denticle.

 Reverse I: This reverse was used at the Perth mint from 1956 to 1964.
 Identify it by looking at the uprights in the N's in PENNY.
-The first has them points at thick denticles while the second N points at thin ones.
+The first has them pointing at thick denticles while the second N points at thin ones.